 SHADOW OF TREES: BOB FRITH (wr), ALISON DUDDLE (dir), CHRIS DAVIES (m), JONNY QUICK, MARK WHITAKER, NICKY FEARN, VICTORIA LEE

-LITTLE LEAP: ALISON DUDDLE (dir), BOB FRITH (design), LOZ KAYE (m), JONNY QUICK, MARK WHITAKER, NICKY FEARN, KATHY KIM
+LITTLE LEAP FORWARD: ALISON DUDDLE (dir), BOB FRITH (design), LOZ KAYE (m), JONNY QUICK, MARK WHITAKER, NICKY FEARN, KATHY KIM